Latest Panama TR4 news

-The Palaszczuk Government has backed Queensland’s banana industry with an almost $12.1 million boost over five years to the fight against Panama TR4 disease.
+The Palaszczuk Government has backed Queensland’s banana industry with an almost $12.1 million boost over 5 years to the fight against Panama TR4.

-“For almost four years, we have been very successful in containing the disease to just three farms in close proximity to each other.
+“For over 4 years, we have been very successful in containing the disease to just 3 farms in close proximity to each other.
 A major factor in that success has been the joint approach taken by government, industry, growers, and other key stakeholders.

 Options for farming on Panama TR4 affected land